BilalCheema-tech/nCino/readme.md

 		3. Default browser is set to Google Chrome.
 		4. Navigate to src/test/java/com.mycompany.app
 		5. Right click on HomePage.java and Run as ‘TestNg Test’
+		6. If you want to run on firefox change the browser to firefox in "data.properties” file